 In the gospels the word aion always occurs in the singular.
-Commonly the reference is to ‘this age’, contrasting with the age to come.
+Commonly the reference is to ‘this age’, as opposed to the age to come.
 ‘World’ is a misleading translation.
 The ‘end of the age’ is not the end of the world but of the age of the gospel, prior to Christ’s return (Matt 12:32, 13:22, 39, 24:3).

-The law of Moses provided for a slave in certain circumstances to be bound to his master ‘forever’, not meaning to all eternity but until one of them dies (Ex 21:6).
-Psalm 49 says that the graves of the dead are their homes ‘forever’, ‘to all generations,’ notwithstanding the fact that there would be a resurrection.
+The law of Moses provided for a slave in certain circumstances to be bound to his master ‘forever’, not meaning to all eternity but until one of them died (Ex 21:6).
 In Jeremiah Yahweh says that ‘a fire is kindled that shall burn forever’, referring to the day when the Babylonians would destroy Jerusalem’s palaces and Temple (15:14, 17:27, 52:13).
 Habakkuk speaks of the ‘everlasting mountains’ at the same time as prophesying that they will be scattered and levelled, foreseeing a time when Yahweh will shake the nations and every mountain be made low (Isa 40:4, Hab 3:6, Zech 14:10, Heb 12:26, Rev 16:18).
 Jude speaks of the angels being kept in ‘eternal’ chains, apparently ‘for ever’ (v 13).
 But it is forever ‘until [eis] the judgement of the great day’.
-Nor was the fire that destroyed Sodom and Gomorrah ‘eternal’, as aionios is usually translated (v 7) – go to the land of Jordan and you won’t see any fire where the cities were (around Feifa and Safi).
+Nor was the fire that destroyed Sodom and Gomorrah ‘eternal’, as aionios is usually translated (v 7) – go to the land of Jordan and you won’t see any fire where the cities were (the south-eastern Dead Sea).
 As an example of what awaits the ungodly, they were turned to ashes (II Pet 2:6).
-It was the effects of the fire that were perpetual: the cities were never rebuilt, and never will be.
+It was the effects of the fire that were perpetual: the cities were never rebuilt.
 Thus, when the smoke from the burning of Babylon the Great goes up forever and ever (Rev 19:3), the sense is that it too will not be rebuilt.
 The penalty will be everlasting.